 3. At its fourteenth session, the Committee decided to request the Committee’s rapporteurs in charge of the study to continue considering the issue of the obligation under the Convention to search for and locate disappeared persons and to prepare guidelines on such an obligation.
 In accordance with the decision of the Committee to translate draft documents (A/71/56, para.
 19), it also decided to have a draft ready in the working languages of the Committee for consideration at its fifteenth session with a view to discuss and adopt it in the plenary (§.14.g.
 A/73/56).

 4. Accordingly, at its 15th session, the Committee discussed a draft document prepared by the rapporteurs in close consultation with several international experts.
-After a general discussion, the Committee revised and approved at first lecture these “Draft guiding principles for the search for disappeared persons”.
+After a general discussion, the Committee revised and approved at first lecture of these “Draft guiding principles for the search for disappeared persons”.
 These guiding principles consist of a compilation of good practices.
 State parties can rely on them for the enactment of their laws and regulations and the design of their policies for the search of disappeared persons.

 5. The Committee decided the dissemination of the revised draft in order to open consultations with all stakeholders, seeking their contributions before 25 January 2019.
 This invitation was addressed to States Parties, National Human Rights Institutions, civil society organisations, academic experts and, not least, family members of disappeared persons and their associations.
 The Committee, according to article 28 of the Convention, also decided to consult the concerned entities, in particular the Working Group on Enforced or Involuntary Disappearances.
 The Committee requested the rapporteurs to analyse all these contributions and to present a consolidated draft in due time in order to consider the guiding principles at its 16th session, in April 2019.